Colour Out of Space

 Artist Profiles / Read More

-Sunday 19th April AM
+Sunday 19th April 12.30pm – 2pm

 The Rose Hill, Rose Hill Terrace, Brighton, BN1 4J

-Sophie Cooper – Sound Canvas Workshop
+Sound Canvas Workshop with Sophie Cooper

 Sunday 19th April 1pm – 4pm